mui/mui-x/docs/data/tree-view/rich-tree-view/selection/selection.md

 };
 ```

-When `selectionPropagation.descendants` is set to `true`.
+When `rowSelectionPropagation.descendants` is set to `true`.

-- Selecting a parent will auto-select all its descendants.
+- Selecting a parent selects all its filtered descendants automatically.
-- Deselecting a parent will auto-deselect all its descendants.
+- Deselecting a parent row deselects all its filtered descendants automatically.

-When `selectionPropagation.parents` is set to `true`.
+When `rowSelectionPropagation.parents` is set to `true`.

-- Selecting all descendants of a parent will auto-select it.
+- Selecting all the filtered descendants of a parent selects the parent automatically.
-- Deselecting a descendant of a selected parent will deselect the parent.
+- Deselecting a descendant of a selected parent deselects the parent automatically.

 The example below demonstrates the usage of the `selectionPropagation` prop.